WaylonWalker/waylonwalker.com/pages/blog/looking-for-a-heroku-replacement.md

 In my search I keep seeing kubernetes as the solution, just run k8s, k3s, k0s, minikube, or kind.
 But EVERYTHING I have heard about kubernetes is that its a pain in the ass to deploy, takes a team to manage, and if you don't have a $1M problem to solve don't bother cause k8s will create a $1M problem for you.
+For this reason alone I turned my nose up to k8's and nearly didn't even give it a chance.
+Everyone jokes about blogs and simple sites running on k8s, and how rediculous that must be.

+> If you don't have a $1M problem to solve don't bother cause k8s will create a $1M problem for you.

 ## Let's jump on k3s